-But when it comes to sales, remember that AI doesn't need to be a bottomless data pit.
-What it needs is focus on the data that matters.
-AI for sales is what is known in scientific circles as “narrow AI,” meaning that it’s focused on a limited set of tasks and thus built around a limited set of data associated with those tasks.
+But when it comes to sales, it's important to remember that AI doesn't need to be a bottomless data pit.
+Rather, it needs to focus on the data that matters and will give you the insights you're looking for.
+AI for sales is what is known in scientific circles as “narrow AI,” meaning that it’s focused on a limited set of tasks and thus, built around a limited set of data associated with those tasks.

-This allows customers to visualize what best-in-class sales compensation looks like, benchmark where they stand against their peers, and gain predictive tips on everything from how to create world-class programs to how to thwart sales rep attrition.
-The data that sales AI will need to succeed is slightly more expansive than SPM data, although SPM data will play a critical role in allowing AI to understand the factors that motivate salespeople to close bigger and better deals.
+Insights uses AI to allow companies to visualize what best-in-class sales compensation looks like, benchmark where they stand against their peers, and gain predictive tips on everything from how to create world-class programs to how to increase sales rep retention.

 Other sets of data that need to be exposed to AI include the customer demographics of CRM, content usage data and training information stored within sales enablement, deal details and compensation and configuration information contained within CPQ, and pertinent data pulled from other sales-related applications.

-- Develop an AI Strategy: Sales management, sales ops and IT must work together to develop an effective strategy to teach employees how to use AI properly.
+Sales management, sales ops and IT must work together to develop an effective strategy to teach employees how to use AI properly.
 AI is a sales tool, not a replacement for sales talent.
 Salespeople must learn the best ways to use the insights it delivers in the context of a sales relationship.
 Buyers probably don’t want a fire hose-style stream of information, for example.
-If AI presents a salesperson with a wealth of content, the salesperson must know how to offer this to the customer in a way that makes sense for that particular deal.
+If artificial intelligence in sales presents a salesperson with a wealth of content, the salesperson must know how to offer this to the customer in a way that makes sense for that particular deal.

-AI can become a crucial tool for sales, or it can become a gimmick that gets in the way as much as it helps out.
+Artificial intelligence in sales can become a crucial tool or it can become a gimmick that gets in the way as much as it helps out.
 The outcome will be determined by the data businesses collect, how they integrate it into AI, and how much attention is paid by sales ops, sales management and IT to keep AI on target.
 From there, the sky’s the limit.